JusticeRage/Gepetto/README.md

 # Gepetto

-Gepetto is a Python script which uses OpenAI's ChatGPT to provide meaning to functions decompiled by IDA Pro.
+Gepetto is a Python script which uses OpenAI's GPT-3 to provide meaning to functions decompiled by IDA Pro.
-At the moment, it can ask ChatGPT to explain what a function does, and to automatically rename its variables.
+At the moment, it can ask GPT-3 to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)